Low Income Health Care Card

 Private companies may also offer you concessions if you show them your card.

-If your payment was cancelled on 1 January 2017 because of the changes to the pension assets test, you’re eligible for one or more health cards.
+We may have cancelled your pension on 1 January 2017 because of changes to the pension assets test.

 If you were under age pension age on 1 January 2017, you’re automatically eligible for a non-income tested Low Income Health Care Card.
 You can apply for the non-income tested Commonwealth Seniors Health Card when you reach age pension age.